 Before you go to the Geopark and hike Po Pin Chau, take a look at my Hong Kong solo travel guide and get an overview of HK first.

 And here are few additional tips for hiking Po Pin Chau:

-- The best time to hike the Po Pin Chau trail is late autumn, winter and early spring.
+- The best time to trek the Po Pin Chau hiking trail is late autumn, winter and early spring.
 The trail is exposed almost the entire way, so I would not recommend hiking during summer.

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the MTR and minibus to and from Sai Kung.
 It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.

 - When you are in Sai Kung, the best way to get to the trail is by taking a taxi.
 Most taxi drivers will know where you are going.
 But just in case, tell your cab driver you are going to Po Pin Chau (破邊洲) and stop at High Island Reservoir Monument (萬宜水庫紀念碑).
 Make sure to bring cash.
 The cab ride is about $120HKD.

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.